Scattered Mixture-of-Experts Implementation: Method

 Our implementation of SMoE relies on \parallellinear, which allows for different combinations of \emph{grouped} General Matrix Multiplications (GeMMs).
 In order to achieve this, we wrote a Triton kernel, \scattertoscatter, that enables all combinations of operations shown in Figure \ref{fig:scatter2scatter}.
 This operation fuses grouped GeMMs and scattered read and write operations, which allows us to skip an intermediate group and copy step. \parallellinear allows options for grouped and scattered for both input and output, resulting in the four possible combinations seein in Figure \ref{fig:scatter2scatter}.
 With combinations of these operations, we can implement both the forward and backward passes of \parallellinear.

-Algorithm \ref{alg:palinforward} gives the pseudo-code of \parallellinear.
-It is a thin wrapper around the actual \scattertoscatter kernel, and uses no explicit grouping operations.
-The grouping operations are provided as arguments to \scattertoscatter, which performs a fused transformation and grouping/scattering.
+Algorithm \ref{alg:palinforward} provides the pseudo-code of \parallellinear.
+It is a thin wrapper around the \scattertoscatter kernel, and the grouping options are provided as arguments to \parallellinear.
 This is the main workhorse of our SMoE implementation, and can be used for both implementing an MLP and an attention layer.
-To make this a self-contained module, we implement the backward pass of \parallellinear independently of its downstream usage.
+We implemented the backward pass of \parallellinear independently of its downstream usage to allow it to be used as a primitive to build other experts upon.

 {d_\mathrm{in}} {d_\mathrm{out}}